-Medical College of Wisconsin Hub for Collaborative Medicine
+Medical College of Wisconsin

 Connection and collaboration

-Consisting of enclosed offices, modular workstations, conferencing space, break areas, and informal collaboration spaces, the new eight-story, 310,000-square-foot building will allow more than 1,400 physicians, nurse practitioners, researchers and healthcare staff to be relocated into one dedicated central workplace, freeing up clinical space within the hospital.
-The move helps MCW accomplish four key objectives: bring clinicians together for clinical, research, educational, and community engagement endeavors; create a modern workplace fostering innovation, collaboration, and collegiality; attract and retain the best students, faculty, and staff; and support clinical growth while preserving space for future expansion on the MRMC campus.
+Consisting of enclosed offices, modular workstations, conferencing space, break areas, and informal collaboration spaces, this eight-story, 322,300-square-foot professional office building on the Milwaukee Regional Medical Center campus allows more than 1,400 physicians, nurse practitioners, researchers and healthcare staff to be relocated into one dedicated central workplace.
+The Medical College of Wisconsin Hub for Collaborative Medicine enhances patient access and care delivery, and frees up clinical space within the hospital, but also helps MCW accomplish four key objectives: bringing clinicians together for clinical, research, educational, and community engagement endeavors; creating a modern workplace that fosters innovation, collaboration, and collegiality; attracting and retaining the best students, faculty, and staff; and supporting clinical growth while preserving space for future expansion on the MRMC campus.